TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/AddTypoScriptWithExtensions.rst

 .. _extdev-add-typoscript-sets-v12-static_includes:
 .. _extdev-static-includes:

-Only for TYPO3 v12.4: Make TypoScript available for static includes
+Only when supporting TYPO3 v12.4: Make TypoScript available for static includes
 -------------------------------------------------------------------

-Make TypoScript available for static includes (Only for TYPO3 v12.4):
+Make TypoScript available for static includes (only needed if your extensions aims to support TYPO3 v12.4):

 ..  literalinclude:: _Sets/_TcaOverridesSystemplateV12.php
     :language: php